 - Having a relative or family member with Parkinson’s sickness expands the odds that you’ll develop the illness.
 Notwithstanding, your dangers are still little if you do not have numerous members in your family with Parkinson’s disease.

-- It is a fact that men are more likely to be affected by the Parkinson's illness than women.
+- It is a fact that men are more likely to be affected by Parkinson’s illness than women.

 After a few weeks of the surgery, we turn on the device to understand the appropriate settings in the beginning.
 Here some settings may lead you to specific side effects as well.
-But the situations can be improved with the next adjustments in stimulation.
+But the situation can be improved with the next adjustments in stimulation.

 So, what are the difficulties associated with it?